 Organise your own Private Transfer from Hanoi to Sapa

-Another great alternative is to simply organise your own private transfer from your hotel in Hanoi to your hotel in Sapa!
+Another great alternative is to simply organize your own private transfer from your hotel in Hanoi to your hotel in Sapa!
 This option will ensure that your transfer is stress-free and super easy!
 But will obviously come at a slightly higher cost!
-If you wish to organise a private transfer, we can recommend Blacklane Transfers.
+If you wish to organize a private transfer, we can recommend Blacklane Transfers.

 Your transfer from your Hanoi hotel to your Sapa hotel will cost you around US $350.

 - They offer complimentary wait time

 - There are no hidden charges, their rates are all-inclusive and affordable

 - Their drivers are professional

 - Free cancellation up to 1 hour before your pickup!